sauerbraten/p1xbraten/README.md

 For easy configuration of the new features, an updated version of the `menus.cfg` file is automatically installed when you start p1xbraten for the first time.
 The new file brings UI options for added features and also includes various cleanups of the vanilla GUI.

-If you do not want to use the p1xbraten menus, execute `/usep1xbratenmenus 0`.
+If you do not want to use the p1xbraten menus, run `/usep1xbratenmenus 0`.

+## Project Structure

+- `patches/` has all the patch files that turn vanilla Sauerbraten into p1xbraten
+- `src/` has the vanilla source tree with all patches already applied
+- `Makefile` has `make` commands to work with the patches and an SVN checkout of vanilla
+- `data/` contains p1xbraten specific cubescript files: each files exist as plain text .cfg file as well as gzipped, xxd'ed file for embedding during compilation
+- `bin/`, `bin64/` and `bin_unix/` are empty and only exist for CI builds
+- `sauerbraten.app/` contains SDL2 for macOS builds
+- `p1xbraten.bat`, `server.sh`, and `start.sh` are custom p1xbraten launch scripts (`start.sh` and `server.sh` use `~/.p1xbraten` as user directory instead of `~/.sauerbraten`)
+- `p1xbraten.vcxproj` is a file so Appveyor can build 32- and 64-bit Windows binaries in a single run

 ## Building your own binary